AMD Motherboard buyers guide

 Motherboard Sockets

 The first thing to look out for is the socket, which is where the CPU physically connects to the motherboard.
 CPUs are available in all sorts of shapes and sizes, each with their own socket, so it’s critically important to make sure that the socket of the CPU and motherboard is the same.
-While AMD does change the socket design from time to time when designing new CPUs, most current AMD CPUs fall into three main sockets: Socket AM5, Socket AM4 and Socket TR5
+While AMD does change the socket design from time to time when designing new CPUs, most current AMD CPUs fall into three main sockets, Socket AM5, AM4 and TR5 all of which support different processors.

 Motherboard Chipsets